 The European Commission adopted on 24 July 2019 a report which assesses recent alleged money laundering cases involving EU credit institutions.

 An Expert Group on Money Laundering and Terrorist Financing meets regularly to share views and help the Commission define policy and draft new legislation.

 - A Committee on the Prevention of Money Laundering and Terrorist Financing may also be convened to give its opinion on implementing measures put forward by the Commission.

 - The European Commission also organises meetings of an Expert group (the EU FIU's Platform) that brings Financial Intelligence Units together in order to facilitate cooperation among national FIUs and to provide advice and expertise to the Commission.

 - The European Commission organises meetings of an Expert Group on eID and remote Know-Your-Customer (KYC) processes that brings public and private experts together to explore issues relating to electronic identification and remote KYC processes to provide advice and expertise to the Commission.

 The Commission is a member of the Financial Action Task Force (FATF), the main international body concerned with combating money laundering, the financing of terrorism and other threats to the integrity of the international financial system.

 The Commission is an observer in Moneyval – the Council of Europe body assessing compliance with AML/CFT standards.

-The Commission is an observer at the Egmont Group of Financial Intelligence Units, that draws upon operational experience to inform policy considerations, and works to improve the understanding of ML/TF risks amongst its stakeholders.
-It also provides an international platform for the secure exchange of expertise and financial intelligence between FIUs across the globe (including all EU FIUs)
+The Commission is an observer at the Egmont Group of Financial Intelligence Units, that provides an international platform for the secure exchange of expertise and financial intelligence between FIUs to combat money laundering and terrorist financing.